kojiromike/magento-retail-order-management/src/app/code/community/EbayEnterprise/ProductImport/README.md

 - Product Attributes
 - Product Attribute Sets

 This Product Import Guide describes the process and details for importing product information into Magento, via the Retail Order Management Product Hub, from a third party Product Information Management system.
-If you would prefer to directly manager product information within Magento, then please consult the [Product Export Guide](/src/app/code/community/EbayEnterprise/ProductExport/README.md).
+If you would prefer to directly manage product information within Magento, then please consult the [Product Export Guide](/src/app/code/community/EbayEnterprise/ProductExport/README.md).

 ## Enabling Product Import